 DEFAULT_LONG_RESPONSE_AMOUNT.
 If we have, then server side rendering is disabled for

 DEFAULT_DISABLE_EXPIRY_MINS minutes.
-Once the expiry time is reached, we check to see if we are no longer getting long responses and then enable server side rendering again.
+Once the expiration time is reached, we check to see if we are no longer getting long responses and then enable server-side rendering again.

-We are simply measuring the event loop delay here compare it against the threshold
+We are simply measuring the event loop delay and comparing it against the threshold

 DEFAULT_EVENTLOOP_DELAY_MS = 40.
-If found to be higher we disable server side rendering.
-Here is a good talk on learning about event loops.
+If found to be higher, we disable server-side rendering.
+For more information, check out this article on event loops.

-NOTE: While generating an Electrode app using the Electrode generator via the
+NOTE: While generating an Electrode app using the Electrode generator using the

 yo electrodecommand, you will need to answer "Yes" to